Look Around (Apple): Background

 On March 7, 2022, Apple started collecting imagery in Greece.
 On March 4, 2022, Apple began testing its new map in Germany and Singapore.
 On April 21, 2022, Munich and most of Singapore received Look Around alongside the new maps.
 On May 14, 2022, Apple started collecting imagery in Denmark.
 On May 29, 2022, Apple began testing its new map in France, Monaco, and New Zealand, with the maps launching on July 7, 2022.
 On June 3, 2022, Apple announced a first round of imagery collection in Mexico, which began in August 2022.
 During Apple's WWDC event in June 2022, it was announced that eleven new countries would receive the new maps by the end of the year, including Belgium, Israel, Liechtenstein, Luxembourg, Netherlands, Palestinian Territories, Saudi Arabia, and Switzerland.
 The Look Around feature was enabled in all of Germany on July 25, 2022.

 Apple started testing its new map data in Israel, the Palestinian Territories, and Saudi Arabia on August 5, 2022.
 In September 2022, Apple announced the start of image collection in Thailand, which began in October 2022.
-On November 2, 2022, Apple started testing its new map data in Belgium, Liechtenstein, Luxembourg, the Netherlands, and Switzerland.
+On November 3, 2022, Apple started testing its new map data in Belgium, Liechtenstein, Luxembourg, the Netherlands, and Switzerland.
 The new data was released on December 15, 2022, alongside Israel, Palestinian Territories, and Saudi Arabia.

-Overall in 2022, Apple began collecting imagery in Greece, Denmark, Mexico, and Thailand.
+In 2022, Apple began collecting imagery in Greece, Denmark, Mexico, and Thailand.

 On January 23, 2023, Apple began testing its new map data in Austria, Finland, Norway, and Sweden.
 On March 2, 2023, the new maps were launched in Finland, Norway, and Sweden.
 On March 10, 2023, Apple began testing its new map data in Austria, Croatia, the Czech Republic, Hungary, Poland, and Slovenia.
 The new maps were released on April 6, 2023.
 On April 17, 2023, Apple began surveying the United Arab Emirates.
 On May 2, 2023, Apple began testing its new map in Hong Kong, Slovakia, and Taiwan.
 The new map data was published for these countries in June 2023.
 On July 31, 2023, Apple began testing its new maps in Denmark and Greece, with the map data officially launching on October 12, 2023.

 Overall in 2023, Apple began collecting imagery in Brazil, India, Malaysia, and the United Arab Emirates.

 In January 2024, an Apple Maps car was spotted in USJ 20, Malaysia, with the text Koleksi Imejan Apple Maps (Apple Maps Image Collection) emblazoned on the car.
+In December of the same year, Look Around was released on the web version of Apple Maps.

 Overall in 2024, Apple began collecting imagery in Cyprus, Bulgaria, Estonia, Iceland, Latvia, Lithuania, Malta, Romania, Serbia, Slovakia, and Vietnam.

 On January 25, 2025, Apple began testing its new map data in Thailand, with the official launch occurring on May 8, 2025.
 Apple released Look Around in most of Mexico on August 21, 2025.

-Overall in 2025, Apple began collecting imagery in Albania, Bosnia and Herzegovina, Kosovo, Montenegro, and North Macedonia.
+In 2025, Apple began collecting imagery in Albania, Bosnia and Herzegovina, Kosovo, Montenegro, and North Macedonia.